OctopusDeploy/blog/blog/2018-12/spaces-introduction/index.md

 We've been working hard on Spaces and we're happy that it's nearly finished.
 We're planning to ship it in January 2019.
 Stay tuned for another post coming soon with some further details.

-In the meantime, if you haven't already, have a look at our [recent webinar where we discussed spaces alongside workers](https://hello.octopus.com/webinar-spaces-workers/on-demand).
+In the meantime, if you haven't already, have a look at our [recent webinar where we discussed Spaces alongside Workers](https://hello.octopus.com/webinar-spaces-workers/on-demand).